State COVID-19 Bulletins

 March 30 - The Department of Insurance issued BULLETIN NO. 2020-05, recommending insurers consider the following actions for applicable policies in force as of March 13, 2020; relaxing due dates for premium payments, extending grace periods, waiving late fees and penalties, allowing premium payment plans which will avoid a lapse in coverage, expanding automobile coverage to allow personal vehicles to be covered while delivering food, medicine or other essential services for commercial purposes.
 Insurers should consider cancellation or non-renewal of policies only after exhausting all efforts to work with policyholders to continue coverage.
 A policy may be cancelled or non-renewed for legally recognized reasons or policy provisions other than late or failure to pay premiums.
 The bulletin is addressed to all admitted insurers authorized to write property and casualty insurance.

-April 15 - The Division of Insurance issued Order R2-04, clarifying that carriers are prohibited from terminating insurance contracts due to non-payment.
+April 15 (expired on June 1, 2020) - The Division of Insurance issued Order R20-04, clarifying that carriers are prohibited from terminating insurance contracts due to non-payment.
 The bulletin also clarifies that the extension of the grace period does not eliminate the obligation to pay the premium, but limits policy cancellation for late payment.
 Where carriers do not collect premium payments directly, carriers nonetheless bear the credit risk if policyholders do not satisfy their payment commitments under applicable agency bill or premium finance agreements after the grace period ends.
 The bulletin is effective until November 15 or until the Governor determines the emergency is over.
 The bulletin is applicable to all insurers licensed or issuing insurance in Alaska

 April 15 - The Division of Insurance issued Order R20-03, allowing midterm premium reductions to be facilitated by self-audit and self-reporting and mandating that policies already subject to audit be permitted to self-audit and self-report.
 The bulletin also says that these measures will not be considered rebates or unfair discrimination if reasonably and consistently applied.
 The Order is effective April 20, 2020 and expires November 15, 2020 or when the Governor declares the public health disaster emergency no longer exists.
 The order is applicable to all insurers licensed in or issuing insurance in Alaska.